The Evolution of Biotechnology and Its Impact on healthcare

 AI analyzes essential information to identify small and large trends and leverages machine learning to predict potential health outcomes.
 Machine learning algorithms teach computers to learn from data and make decisions based on it, requiring minimal or no human intervention.

-Equipped with such specific analytics, healthcare professionals can accurately define risks, make precise diagnoses, and offer more adequate treatments to patients.
+Equipped with medical apps powered by specific analytics, healthcare professionals can accurately define risks, make precise diagnoses, and offer more adequate treatments to patients.
 This means that AI isn't just a digital transformation trend; it's an ultimate scientific advancement that can completely change the direction of healthcare.
 The global AI in the healthcare market is projected to exceed $99,491.58 million by 2027, registering a compound annual growth rate of 42.8% from 2020 to 2027.

 Many startups have recognized the potential of the technology and started developing AI-based solutions for the healthcare and biotech industry.
 For example, Viz.ai is a stroke detection platform that leverages deep learning algorithms to detect and alert medical teams about suspected large vessel occlusion strokes.